Natasha Stott Despoja: Post-political career

 Foreign minister Julie Bishop announced the appointment of Stott Despoja as Australia's new Ambassador for Women and Girls in December 2013, a role she held until 2016.
 This involved visiting some 45 countries to promote women's economic empowerment and leadership and to help reduce violence against women and girls.

 Stott Despoja has also been an election observer for the US-based National Democratic Institute in Nigeria (2011); visited Burkina Faso for Oxfam (2012); and went to Laos (2011) and Burma (2013) with The Burnet Institute.
 She was mentioned in June 2014 as a possible replacement for Kevin Scarce as the next Governor of South Australia, however Hieu Van Le was chosen.

 In April 2019 Stott Despoja was on the advisory board of the Australian Privacy Foundation. and the Global Women's Institute Leadership Council.

 In November 2020, she was elected to the UN Committee on the Elimination of Discrimination against Women, becoming the first Australian member in 28 years.

 In 2022, she delivered the Hugh Stretton Oration at the University of Adelaide.
 She was also a nominee for South Australia's Australian of the Year.

 In March 2024, Stott Despoja was appointed as South Australia's Royal Commissioner into Domestic, Family, and Sexual Violence, after the Royal Commission into Domestic, Family and Sexual Violence had been announced by Premier Peter Malinauskas in December 2023.
 On 1 July 2024, she began her role as royal commissioner.
 On 19 August 2025 the Royal Commission published its 600-page report, which included 136 recommendations for changes.

+Stott Despoja was announced as the head of an inquiry into sexual violence in the defence in September 2026.
+The inquiry was recommended by the Royal Commission into Defence and Veteran Suicide.
+The inquiry will last for one year and Stott Despoja was chosen because she can look at any issues from an independent point of view.